 I want to deep dive at the intersection of creativity and science to discover how to build the capacity of both individuals and organisations, breaking down barriers between disciplines and using creative tools to problem solve.
 The result ... better program and service delivery.

 So Creative Catalyst was born.
 Its focus is on both individual and organisational creativity.
 Its objective is to support individuals develop their own creative skills and behaviors, and organisations to innovate by applying creative problem solving and experimentation to business systems, programs and cultural mindset.

 In 2016 I undertook research at Monash University (Victoria) to explore how small to medium sized enterprises could leverage current research on workplace organisational creativity to understand how to become more creative organisations.
-I'm extending this research to explore how the non profit sector can also benefit from enhanced workplace creativity.
+I'm extending this research to explore how the non profit sector and corporates can also benefit from enhanced workplace creativity.

 If you're interested in finding out more, get in touch and let's create a catalytic creative movement."

 To find out more about the creator go to www.msimonelliportfolio.com.au